Measure ID

 Inclusions

-All patients that have received a non-depolarizing neuromuscular blocker (NMB) AND were extubated post-operatively.
+All patients that have received a non-depolarizing neuromuscular blocker (NMB) AND were extubated before anesthesia end.

 The following NMBs given as bolus, defasciculating doses or infusion are included and require reversal: